Carlosjr5/sem/use-cases/use-case-21.md

 ## MAIN SUCCESS SCENARIO

-1. Request for capital cities in world is sent out.
+1. Request for capital cities in country is sent out.
-2. we retrieve capital city list.
+2. We retrieve capital city list.
 3. List is sorted according to population size.
 4. Report is produced.